 When Collins examined the appendix by laparotomy in 50,000 individuals, he observed eight cases of malformations, including four agenesis and four duplications, and made a special classification for it.
 According to this, Collins categorized appendiceal malformations as follows.
 Absence of both cecum and vermiform appendix is classified as Type I. Type II refers to the absence of a primitive cecum and vermiform appendix.
-Type III has a normal cecum and no vermiform appendix.
 Type IV refers to a normal cecum and a rudimentary appendix, and presence of a giant cecum and absence of vermiform appendix are categorized as Type V (20, 48).